 Earlier this year I visited North Carolina to meet a famous cicada expert (Bill Reynolds of the Museum of Natural Sciences in Raleigh, NC).
 While I was in the Raleigh area, I decided that it would be a good idea to visit Chapel Hill, NC.
 I had not been to Chapel Hill since the 1990s, and at the time I had a blast, so I felt it was worth a second visit.

-Chapel Hill has spawned many interesting music acts, but perhaps their most iconic is Southern Culture on the Skids (SCOTS).
-SCOTS is a perfect mix of elements of rock, psychobilly, country and novelty music — it’s like they took parts of each, and made something better than the sum of the parts.
+Chapel Hill has spawned many interesting musical acts, but perhaps their most iconic is Southern Culture on the Skids (SCOTS).
+SCOTS is a perfect mix of elements of rock, psychobilly, country, and novelty music — it’s like they took parts of each, and made something better than the sum of the parts.
 One of my favorite SCOTS songs is Camel Walk, which features the lyrics:

 OWWWW WEEE, Little Debbie, Little Debbie

 The problem is the Little Debbie, Little Debbie part.
-Problem you say?
+A problem you say?
 Yes, because I became momentarily obsessed with Little Debbie snack cakes.
-The problem with that is when I eat too much Little Debbie snack cakes, it saps my energy.
-Realistically speaking, you should only eat one dessert a day — and not buy two or three boxes of snack cakes, and some Pabst tall-boys, and then spend the majority of your vacation watching YouTubes and napping in a hotel room (a little hyperbole, but close enough to the truth).
+The problem with that is when I eat too many Little Debbie snack cakes, it saps my energy.
+Realistically speaking, you should only eat one dessert a day — and not buy two or three boxes of snack cakes and some Pabst tall-boys, and then spend the majority of your vacation watching YouTubes and napping in a hotel room (a little hyperbole, but close enough to the truth).

 Learn from my mistakes: no matter how delicious banana cakes are, limit yourself to one a day.
-You will appreciate them more, and you will get more our of life.
+You will appreciate them more, and you will get more out of life.